pehmo1/config/README.md

+My Linux configuration.

 ## How to install

-Copy everything you need to home directory, everything is already in the correct folder.
-Install packages listed in the "packages.txt" file (yay -S --needed - < packages.txt).
-Programs in the "compile" folder must be manually compiled (sudo make clean install).
+For automatic installation from scratch use this [automatic installer](https://github.com/pehmo1/ArchTitus) from a live Linux system.
+You can generate a live Linux .iso with the installer already on it with [archiso](https://wiki.archlinux.org/title/Archiso) and [my config files for it](https://github.com/pehmo1/archimg).

+To change the config of an existing system: install packages listed in "packages.txt" (```yay -S --needed - < packages.txt```) and apply config files with ```./paste.sh``` (this will overwrite your previous config files).
+Install [dwm](https://github.com/pehmo1/dwm) and [dmenu](https://github.com/pehmo1/dmenu) manually.

 ---